Drive On Podcast Recording Setup

 Why is Descript so great?

 When you upload the raw audio or video file, it automatically transcribes the episode.
-Even if you don't want a transcript for your podcast, Descript's transcript is handy to have.
+Even if you don't want a transcript for your podcast, Descript's transcript is handy to find places you need to edit in the episode.
 Plus, unlike other AI-powered transcription services, this one is pretty accurate.
 It even captures all of the filler words ("um's" and "ah's").

 Filler words such as "um," "uh," "like," "you know," and even repeated words are not ideal for keeping in an episode.
 It would be a complete pain to listen to the whole episode and manually remove each of those individually, so naturally, most podcasts keep those in the episode.